ardan-lang/ardan-lang/README.md

 # Ardan Programming Language

-Ardan is an experimental, dynamically typed programming language inspired by JavaScript, featuring a hand-written lexer, parser, and interpreter implemented in C++.
+Ardan is an experimental, dynamically typed programming language, featuring a hand-written lexer, parser, and interpreter implemented in C++.
 Ardan supports variables, functions, classes, inheritance, arrays, objects, control flow, and modern syntax features such as let/const/var, scoping, and operator overloading.

 ## Features
 - **Dynamic Typing**: Variable types are determined at runtime.
 - **Lexical Scope**: Supports block, function, and global scoping with `var`, `let`, `const`.
 - **First-Class Functions**: Functions can be assigned to variables, passed as arguments, and returned.
-- **Classes & Inheritance**: JavaScript-like class syntax with fields, methods, and inheritance via `extends`.
+- **Classes & Inheritance**: Class syntax with fields, methods, and inheritance via `extends`.
 - **Arrays & Objects**: Flexible objects and arrays with dot and bracket notation.
 - **Comprehensive Operator Support**: Arithmetic, logical, bitwise, assignment, comparison, and more.
 - **Exception Handling**: Try/catch/finally for robust error handling.